daveaglick/NancyDocs/input/docs/using-models/extending-serialization-with-converters.md

+Order: 2
+---
 The default serialization provided by Nancy for JSON data should in most instances automatically do the right thing.
 Reflection is used to obtain a list of data members in the object, and then each data member's value is converted to the correct type and assigned.
 If the data member's type is itself a class type, then the process is used, recursively, for that object as well.

 Sometimes, though, there might be circumstances when you need more than this simple algorithm to translate data.

-## Custom representation of class types
+# Custom representation of class types

 Consider, for instance, if your external interface had a requirement that a date needed to be specified as its individual components, year, month and day: